Gail Vaz-Oxlade explains how bars manipulate us with sound into buying more drinks.

 Canadian Capitalist reports on Scotia iTrade’s attempt to go only part way toward U.S. dollar RRSPs.
 This strikes me as an attempt to continue collecting juicy currency-conversion fees from ignorant customers and not lose more savvy customers.
 I look forward to the day when all brokerage accounts can hold any major currency and customers have inexpensive access to currency trades.

 Rob Carrick found one mortgage broker who applauds the government’s tighter rules on mortgages despite the fact that it will cost him business.

-Larry MacDonald reports more evidence that Canada is not headed for a U.S.-style housing crisis.
+Larry MacDonald (this web page has disappeared) reports more evidence that Canada is not headed for a U.S.-style housing crisis.